statamic/v2-docs/content/pages/3.guides/1.getting-started/index.md

 |-- sample.web.config
 ```

+### Running in a subdirectory

+First of all, are you wanting to run in a subdirectory for the right reasons?
+Using Statamic in a `blog` subdirectory
+in an existing site could be a valid reason.
+Not wanting to set up a virtual host is _not_ one.
+You should
+probably do that.

+Regardless, to run in a subdirectory, open up `index.php` and change `$site_root` from `"/"` to `"/subdirectory/"`.

 ## Step 2: Set permissions {#permissions}

 Statamic needs to be able to write to the 4 included folders, and their subfolders.